Lieunoir/deuxfleurs/README.md

 );
 ```

-More examples are available in the correspondig folder.
+More examples are available in the corresponding folder.